JakeFlasher/stackedit-app-data/ChampSim Dev.md

 >  3. [Demystifying Data Normalization in Machine Learning](https://medium.com/@weidagang/demystifying-machine-learning-normalization-0cdb8b281234#:~:text=Min-max%20normalization%20scales%20the,a%20standard%20deviation%20of%201.)

 ## Comparison of zero leading values
+### The problem you're describing revolves around calculating a weighted average of differences, where the weights are determined by the proportion of the baseline values.
+This approach ensures that changes in small components do not disproportionately affect the final score.
 ```CPU 0 cumulative IPC: 0.5272 instructions: 100000004 cycles: 189696853
 CPU 0 Branch Prediction Accuracy: 96.02% MPKI: 5.379 Average ROB Occupancy at Mispredict: 105.9
 Branch type MPKI